-This challenge is open to the students enrolled in Computer Science & IT programs (during Summer 2014) at Mohawk College.
+This challenge is open to the students enrolled in Computer Science & IT programs (during Fall 2016) at Mohawk College.

-This challenge is in no way part of the Computer Science & IT program, it is provided as a completely optional side project that is (hopefully) fun and challenging.
+This challenge is in no way part of any actual course itself, it is provided as a completely optional side project that is (hopefully) fun and challenging.

 The challenge isn’t intended to be “Kobayashi Maru” hard.
 But it is intended to give you a chance to explore something completely new and different.